 Learn more about him in the Catholic Review.

-Maja K. Triantafilou, M.A., LCPC, is a licensed clinical professional counselor and an approved supervisor for clinical counseling in Maryland.
+Maja K. Triantafilou, MA, LCPC, is the Senior Outpatient Therapist in our Towson-Baltimore office, a licensed clinical professional counselor, and an approved supervisor for clinical counseling in Maryland.
 She earned her master’s degree from Towson University.
 Maja has extensive training from Sheppard Pratt in behavioral management, crisis intervention and psychotherapy.
 She has worked with at-risk youth and adults in community-based psychiatric, school and correctional programs.
 Through her work with Glass Mental Health Programs as an in-school counselor, she collaborated with Department of Juvenile Services and Maryland State Department of Education before joining Caritas Counseling Center.
-She is based in our Towson-Baltimore office.

 Lenore (Lori) Turner, MA, MS, LCPC, is a licensed clinical professional counselor.
 She earned graduate degrees in pastoral counseling from Loyola University and in theology from St. Mary’s Ecumenical Institute.
 She also has post graduate training from the Washington School of Psychiatry in intensive short-term dynamic psychotherapy, an integrative approach melding recent findings in attachment, neuroscience and mindfulness.
 Prior to joining the Caritas team, she worked in clinical, residential and outpatient settings in general mental health, addictions and pastoral counseling.
 She speaks Mandarin Chinese and has worked for the federal government as a linguist, analyst and supervisor.